 - What efforts have proven effective in promoting equality, fairness and justice within nuclear policy communities?

-- How can convergences between the NPT and the WPS agenda be strengthened?
+- How can convergences between the NPT and the WPS Agenda be strengthened?

 - What are some approaches to respond to pushback against gender equality?